candypopZZ/ctf-writeup/3108ctf:bayangsatria/operation_nyet.md

 EWF/Expert Witness/EnCase image file format
 ```

-Confirmed it is an EnCase image.
+This confirmed it is an EnCase image.
+I tried open the .E01 using **autopsy** but it crashed because of corrupted index.
+Then, I try switched to **ewfmount** and it works (because it is EnCase images haha).

 **Mount the E01 image**
 ```bash